Where to Stay in Florida

 Why do people flock to Florida by the millions every year for a vacation?
 Beaches, beaches, beaches!
 The Sunshine State boasts 8,000 plus miles of coastline of white sandy beaches that make it a top vacation territory – that and the mesmerizing sunsets and tranquil, warm waters.
 Florida is unique in many ways; it has 10,000+ miles of rivers, 7,700 lakes, and over 700 freshwater springs.
 It is also the world capital of fishing and boating and has achieved over 900 world fishing records – that is more than anywhere else in the US and world.
 You throw in Disney World, and it’s the perfect vacation spot.

 However, there are so many different destinations to select from in Florida, it can be difficult choosing the best place to take your next holiday.
-It all comes down to what kind of vacation you are looking for: resting and relaxing, theme parks, exploring nature, playing tennis or golf - did you know that Florida has more golf courses than any other state in the country?
+It all comes down to what kind of vacation you are looking for: resting and relaxing, theme parks, exploring nature, hanging out at the timeshare, playing tennis or golf - did you know that Florida has more golf courses than any other state in the country?
 This list is endless.
 Another important factor is accommodation.
 Do you want to stay in a hotel or maybe a vacation rental is the better option?
 The budget is usually the big decider with this question.

 Florida can go from glitzy and glam to serene and natural in the blink of an eye which makes it a paradise for holidaymakers.
 Because of this diversity, there is a wide selection of places to stay, from uber-chic boutiques, family-oriented hotels, to smaller, more romantic vacation rental homes.
 Following is a list of just some of these places.